 For those with no one to help, I’d love to have your 12-1/2-inch blocks to put together, I’ll need 280 blocks to make 5 quilts.
 With the generous support of Hobbs Batting and Backside Fabrics, I’ll provide the longarm quilting and finishing for five quilts.
-If you do not sew, you can also help by contributing to the shipping cost, it will take well over $100 to ship 5 queen size quilts.
-Last time I shipped just one it was $30.
-I’ll have more on that when we get closer to the end of the project.
+The block drive is over, I have more than I can use at this point, thank you to all who sent blocks!!
+I hope you’ll consider doing a finished quilt for the drive.

 Playing with friends at a quilting retreat this week, I did a few of these blocks along with some work on the Autumn Jubilee designs for next month.
 The high contrast looks pretty good in these two.
 For your blocks, try to keep the lights pure white tone on tones, ecru prints, and very light beige prints.
 Try to stay away from tan or browns in the lights, use those colors for the darks.
 Mix colors in the blocks, as that looks best in the overall quilt with blocks from all over.

-Autumn Jubilee will take up the entire month of October, so I’ll give an update with shipping addresses in early November.
-Please just hold your blocks until my next post on this subject in November.
+Autumn Jubilee will take up the entire month of October, so I’ll give an update with shipping addresses on November 2nd.
+Please just hold your blocks until my next post on this subject on November 2nd.
 I hope to have blocks coming to me in November, with the quilts ready to ship beginning in January.
 I know from the California Fire project last winter that people won’t be ready to receive a quilt for a few months after the disaster as they try to put their lives and homes back together.
 As of the last weekend in September, there were still rising flood waters in low lying areas near the coast, and the flooded areas from last week still have not fully receded, so I think this timing will work out right.

 Update – Hurricane Michael has contributed to the flooding problems and now the waters will not fully recede for some time into late October!
 Wilmington NC is once again hard hit, and more areas in South Carolina are experiencing damage.
 Now more than before, we will need completed quilts from everyone who is able.
 I’m close to finalizing details on shipping destinations and some drop off locations, and will update with another post in early November.